Memory Strategies for Cognitive Changes

 You would then visualise one item at each of those points, in sequence.
 The journey might look like this:

-- Under the rose bush, a rabbit is munching crunchy salad leaves.
+- On the doormat, coffee beans are piled high.- Under the rose bush, a rabbit is munching crunchy salad leaves.

 - At the pink house, someone has spilled thousands of bright green peas.